 Have you ever run your fingertips through the roots of your curls, only to feel a patch of soft, smooth skin on your scalp?
 Cold panic prickles the back of your neck and you race to the bathroom mirror to confirm your theory, and you are right: Your curls are falling out.
 Do not pull your hair out!
 Take a deep breath, instead.
 Millions of women, from straight to coily, experience hair loss.
 The loss tends to start at the crown of your curls and the top of your head.
 If you are among this ever growing group, do not despair.
 Learn what you can do about it!
-What to do if you are experiencing curly hair loss.
 Factors that have an impact on hair thinning and loss include diet, hormones, medical conditions, and your environment.
 Although a quick-and-easy miracle cure for thinning, breaking curls does not exist, there are several options you can employ to keep your existing curls healthy, full-looking, and beautifully styled.
-Take a look:
+Take a look.

 1. Check your nutrition

 Focus on your nutrition and potential vitamin deficiencies.
 Keep in mind that a quick infusion of iron and magnesium into your regular dietary practice is not going to cut it.
 You must consult a nutritionist and your physician to determine the lacking nourishment in your diet if any at all.
 This investigative approach of the behalf of trusted professionals will help you uncover any underlying health issues that are causing hair thinning and/or loss.

 Give your scalp the gift of DHT blockers!
 DHT, or Dihydrotestosterone, is produced by humans.
 When DHT binds to the hair follicle, the gatekeeper to hair growth, hair begins to thin and fall out.
 That is why your currently growing curls will benefit from DHT blocking treatments such as Groganics Hair Growth Treatment, to help to increase blood flow to your scalp, keeping your hair follicles alive and active.